Mirzipan/Homm3_BG_Database/docs/units/familiars.md

 ## Notes

-- **Pack, Neutral** - As long as Familiars are in play, the enemy player can only cast a [spell](../spells/index.md) if they can discard a card (the discard is treated as a cost of playing the spell).
+- **Pack and Neutral** - As long as Familiars are in play, the enemy player can only cast a [spell](../spells/index.md) if they can discard a card (the discard is treated as a cost of playing the spell).
 If they have no card to discard, they can not play any [spells](../spells/index.md).

 ## Comes With